Lola Olufemi

 Lola Olufemi (/ɒluˈfɛmi/; born 1996) is a British writer.
-She is an organiser with the London Feminist Library, and her writing has been published in many national and international magazines and newspapers.
+She is an organiser with the Feminist Library in London, and her writing has been published in many national and international magazines and newspapers.
 She is the author of Experiments in Imagining Otherwise and Feminism, Interrupted: Disrupting Power, and the co-editor of A FLY Girl's Guide to University: Being a Woman of Colour at Cambridge and Other Institutions of Power and Elitism.

 Early life and education

-Olufemi was born and grew up in London, their family home being in Edmonton.
+Olufemi was born and grew up in London, England, their family home being in Edmonton.
 She attended Enfield County School and studied English at Selwyn College, Cambridge.
-She was the Women's Officer for Cambridge University Students' Union, and one of the facilitator's of FLY, the university's network for women and non-binary people of colour.
+She was the Women's Officer for Cambridge University Students' Union, and one of the facilitators of FLY, the university's network for women and non-binary people of colour.

-She is currently researching for a PhD, with a TECHNE AHRC Collaborative Doctoral Studentship with the University of Westminster and Stuart Hall Foundation.
+In 2024, she completed her PhD, entitled But...
+The Luminous Tree: The Uses of the Imagination in Resistant Cultural Production.
+Her research was funded by the TECHNE AHRC Collaborative Doctoral Studentship with the University of Westminster and Stuart Hall Foundation.